perchrh/aws-s3-demo/README.md

 ### 0 Create and configure AWS account ###
 The Hackathon admin does this in advance.
-After signing up for AWS, create an IAM user with programmatic access and full access to S3 and Cloudtrail, using the AWS Console.
+After signing up for AWS, create an IAM user with programmatic access and the security policies of full access to S3 and Cloudtrail, using the AWS Console.
+See 'Signing up for AWS and creating an account and a IAM-user', at http://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/signup-create-iam-user.html
-Create an encryption key, using default settings, and give the mentioned user access to use the key.
+Create an encryption key, using default settings, and give the mentioned user usage access to the key.

 Download the user's keyfile, containing the access key and the secret access key.
 Share this file with the participants.
 Also share the Key ID of the encryption key you created.
 There is a guide from Amazon if you need more information, http://docs.aws.amazon.com/java-sdk/latest/developer-guide/setup-credentials.html